stormheartfox/stormheartfox/README.md

 I primarily specialise in Kubernetes(with Helm), Ansible, Docker & Azure.
 But as with anything, I continue to learn any new technology I can get my hands on.

+Helping to shift security left with every single deployment.

 If you have an Open Source Project and think I could help, let me know!